Paul Cauthen: ‘I’m unboxable. Nobody’s gonna ever tell me what I need to sound like’

 The C-word is thrown around a lot in the singer-songwriter’s bold new album Country Coming Down, but it’s not just a country record.
 It’s a little funk, a little soul and a touch of rock.
 Mostly though, it’s “good timin’” gospel.
 “There’s a little bit for everybody,” the Texan singer says.
 It’s an album of bangers and ballads, riddled with “so many good ebbs and flows, ups and downs, peaks and valleys”.

 “Country” is often thrown around in reference to Cauthen’s character, too.
 At first glance, it’s easy to see only a Stetson and cowboy boots and write him off as just another cliché.
 But it’s hard to put a finger on exactly who Paul Cauthen is.
-As “Country as F***,” his recently released, over-the-top parody of bro-country suggests, he is but he also isn’t.
+As “Country as F***”, his recently released, over-the-top parody of bro-country suggests, he is but he also isn’t.
 He’s far out and yet just within grasp.
-To understand the enigma, you might first need to get acquainted with Cauthen’s alter ego, “Big Velvet.”
+To understand the enigma, you might first need to get acquainted with Cauthen’s alter ego, “Big Velvet”.

 “‘Big Velvet’ is an overachieving, wild man on stage that just wants to light fires in venues and just rip it up,” Cauthen explains.
 “Paul Cauthen is a guy who likes to hit golf balls and drink with his buddies, waterski and write songs.”

 “Big Velvet” is a necessity, a lavish extension of Cauthen that he can lean into while performing.
 Equipped with a whiskey-drenched voice, his sound is classic, but not old-fashioned.
-On “Country As F***”, his husky, less polished tone is the perfect foil, as he rattles off tongue-in-cheek hick-isms like Nascar, dive bars, catfishin’, and skinny dippin’.
+On “Country as F***”, his husky, less polished tone is the perfect foil, as he rattles off tongue-in-cheek hick-isms like Nascar, dive bars, catfishin’, and skinny dippin’.
 Even if you don’t quite get it, “Big Velvet” – the lumbering figure draped in a satin bomber jacket emblazoned with the Texas flag; crazed eyes shaded behind Jim Jones sunglasses – makes you believe it.

-His look suggests Wild West porn star circa 1972 – “Boogie Nights” meets "Butch Cassidy.”
-It’s deliciously sleazy, one hundred percent cheesy, but the “Cocaine Country Dancing” singer is doing anything but putting on a cowboy charade.
+His look suggests Wild West porn star circa 1972 – “Boogie Nights” meets "Butch Cassidy”.
+It’s deliciously sleazy, 100 per cent cheesy, but the “Cocaine Country Dancing” singer is doing anything but putting on a cowboy charade.

 A lifelong Texan, Cauthen grew up in the small town of Tyler – 100 miles east of Dallas – where music became a way of life from a young age.
 His grandparents introduced him to singing and the piano and his family’s leadership in the local Church of Christ opened up another kind of music to him.
 His five-year stint in Americana duo Sons of Fathers set Cauthen on his solo journey.
 First came My Gospel in 2016, then 2019’s Room 41.
 But Country Coming Down is his most brazen album yet.